 But his having completed up to three years of the training course might certainly explain how Albus could so easily slot him into the Potions master job rather than give him the cursed DADA instructor’s position.
 Or at least how he could explain having done so to the Board of Governors.

-Not to mention that Snape appears to be the first person called in whenever someone appears to have sustained some curse damage beyond the usual level that Madam Pomfrey is expected to deal with.
+Not to mention that Snape also appears to be the first person called in whenever someone seem to have sustained some curse damage beyond the usual level that Madam Pomfrey is expected to deal with.

 But we have no clear and present indication whether this was in fact the case.